Esaslow/intro-to-sql/README.md

 ### Joins

-We're not going to go super deep into joins in this workshop and they can be a bit tricky to understand, so don't worry if you don't quite get it yet!
+Joins are very tough, but lets start by understanding the basics behind the different types of joins that we can do.

+Check out [this link](http://www.sql-join.com/sql-join-types/) for some images to explain what we are talking about!

+####More Practice?
 Read about and practice them further [here](https://www.w3schools.com/sql/sql_join.asp).

 This of it as essentially joining tables together.
 We're then returning combined table for use to use.

+Lets try some of these out on our online table!

 ```
-SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate,
+SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate
-OrderDetails.ProductID, Products.productName, Products.Price
 FROM Orders
-JOIN Customers ON Orders.CustomerID=Customers.CustomerID
+INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID;
-JOIN OrderDetails ON Orders.OrderID=OrderDetails.OrderID
-JOIN Products ON OrderDetails.ProductID=Products.ProductID;
 ```

-TODO: Make simpler for first join intro and add graph
+**More info:**

 By default when you just use 'join' we are creating a inner join.
 Read more about different joins [here](https://www.w3schools.com/sql/sql_join.asp)
 .